infomiho/wasp-migrate/README.md

+> [!NOTE]
+> This repository was moved to https://github.com/wasp-lang/wasp-migrate

 # Wasp Migrate

 Run this migration script by running `npx ilakovac-wasp-migrate <dir>` in your terminal while positioned in the parent dir of your project.